bottlenose-dolphins/worldgate-track-trace/backend/README.md

 pip install -r requirements.txt
 ```

-NOTE: each time you pip install a new library/package that is utilised in committed code, run the following command (make sure you're in the backend folder):
+NOTE: each time you pip install a new library/package that is utilised in committed code, you need to update requirements.txt file.
+To do so, run the following command (make sure you're in the backend folder):

 ```bash
 pip freeze > requirements.txt